 The axial skeleton contains all the bones in the trunk of your body (that’s the middle part of your body that includes your spine).
 The appendicular skeleton contains all the bones in your limbs (that includes your arms, hands, legs and feet).

 You would look really funny without bones.
-Can you imagine being just a big pile of skin?
+Can you imagine being just a big blob of skin and muscles?
 It would be hard to do anything!
 Your skeleton gives your body shape, helps you move, protects your body, stores minerals, and helps to produce new blood cells.

 For example, you can help keep your bones healthy by making sure you get enough calcium.
 Calcium is a mineral that helps bones harden and become strong.
 Foods with calcium include dairy products, such as milk, cheese, and yogurt, and dark green vegetables like kale, broccoli, and spinach.